gschup/ggrs/examples/README.md

 ## BoxGame SyncTest

 The same game, but without network functionality.
-Instead, the SyncTestSession focusses on simulating rollbacks and comparing checksums that you should provide.
-If you do not provide checksums, SyncTestSession does nearly nothing.
+Instead, the SyncTestSession focusses on simulating rollbacks and comparing checksums.

 ### Launching BoxGame SyncTest